Daniel Weiss (art historian)

-Daniel Weiss is an American art historian who is the president and chief executive officer of the Metropolitan Museum of Art in New York City.
+Daniel H. Weiss is an American art historian who was the president and chief executive officer of the Metropolitan Museum of Art in New York City.
+In 2022, he announced his intention to step down from the role in June 2023 after an eight-year tenure.

 Early life and education

 Weiss graduated from the Wheatley School in 1975, George Washington University's Columbian College of Arts and Sciences with a B.A. in psychology in 1979.
 In 1982 he graduated with a master's in medieval and modern art from Johns Hopkins University and subsequently, in 1985, obtained an MBA from the Yale School of Management.
 In 1992, he returned to Johns Hopkins and obtained a PhD in Western Medieval and Byzantine Art and a minor in classical Greek art and architecture.

 Career

 After obtaining his MBA he joined the management consultancy Booz, Allen & Hamilton in New York.
 He left in 1989, to obtain his PhD degree and afterwards started working at Johns Hopkins University in Baltimore, where he served as history of art professor and department head from 1992 to 2001 and as dean of faculty from 2001 to 2002.

-From 2002, Weiss was dean of Johns Hopkins University's Krieger School of Arts and Sciences.
+From 2002 to 2005, Weiss was dean of Johns Hopkins University's Krieger School of Arts and Sciences.